 Getting into a daily routine where meals are eaten around the same time every day can help their body feel ready to eat at those times.

-Seniors who live independently might not be eating because preparing their own meals has become too difficult.
+Seniors living independently might not eat because preparing meals has become too complicated.

-With age, many people’s taste buds become less able to detect flavors.
-Normal food might be bland and unappetizing to them.
+Many people’s taste buds become less able to detect flavors as they age, so normal food might be bland and unappetizing to them.

 These problems can be caused by:

-- Normal aging (wear and tear on the body)
+- Typical aging (wear and tear on the body)

 - Dental problems